autumn-order/eve_esi/README.md

 This library uses the [`log`](https://crates.io/crates/log) crate for logging.
 To capture log output, applications using this library should initialize a logger implementation like `env_logger`, `simple_logger`, or any other implementation of the `log` crate's facade.

+For production, you'll generally want to use log level either `info` or `warn` depending on how much you wish to rely on this crate's logging for your application.

 ### Log Levels